Sky0Master/Unity3D-MOBA-Character-Controller/README.md

 ### How To Use In Your Own Project

-1. Import Unity Package, **you can download the file in "Release"**
+1. Import Unity Package, **you can download the file in "Releases"**
 2. Add NavMesh to your ground and bake;

 ![image-20250212173154594](https://github.com/user-attachments/assets/ed4bf1a4-ffcf-49aa-bfa3-4c10e4e76a5b)